-As the bullet passes the gas port in the barrel, a small amount of gas is bled off, traveling up though the gas port, into the gas block and through the gas tube.
-This gas drives the bolt carrier rearward.
+As the bullet passes the gas port in the barrel, a small amount of gas is bled off, traveling up though the gas port and into the gas block.
+The gas is regulated by the gas valve and is based on the type of ammunition being fired.
+This gas acts upon the piston to move the operating rod to the rear.
+The operating rod transfers its energy to the carrier assembly setting it in motion.
 The rearward movement of the carrier causes the bolt cam pin to rotate the bolt to the unlocked position.